Any-resolution Training for High-resolution Image Synthesis: Experiments

 \myparagraph{Multi-size training improves fidelity at all scales.} Our multi-size data pipeline lets our model learn to synthesize at continuous scales, which is a strictly more challenging than learning at a fixed scale.
 In Table~\ref{tab:multisize}, we investigate to what extent learning from images of varied sizes offers benefits over fixed-scale training on a smaller dataset.
 Visual comparisons can be found in supplemental.
 In a first alternative, using the same FFHQ-6K dataset, we resize all images down to 512 and train the model to generate patches at $512\times 512$.
 In this case, the model performs well up to 512 scale, but does not generalize beyond (e.g., 1024) since it cannot exploit the information lost in downsampling.
 In two other variants, we train models for 1024 resolution in the first case by upsampling all images up to 1024, in the second by keeping only the 1K subset of images at 1024 resolution.
 Both variants are trained to output images specifically at 1024 resolution.
 The former approach (upsampling) increases blurriness.
 In the latter, FID@1024 remains worse than that of our multi-size training, which can take advantage of more data despite most of it being \emph{smaller} than 1024.

 \myparagraph{Impact of number of HR images} Due to the patch-based training procedure, we find that our model can be trained with a small fraction of HR images, compared to the 70k LR images in the dataset.
 In Table \ref{tab:num_images}, we use progressively larger subsets of HR images: 1k, 5k, 10k.
 We found that the FID scores are largely similar (within 0.3) to using the entire 70k HR images.
-However, we observed that training with 1k or fewer HR images shows evidence of divergence during training (see supplemental).
-The training stabilizes by 5k HR images, So, for the remaining domains, we collect roughly 5K-10K images to construct the HR dataset.
+However, training with 1k or fewer HR images shows evidence of divergence during training (see supplemental), but stabilizes by 5k HR images, For the remaining domains, we collect roughly 5K-10K images to construct the HR dataset.